MicrosoftDocs/memdocs/windows-365/enterprise/troubleshoot-azure-network-connection.md

 These permissions can be viewed and modified by Azure admins who hold such permissions.

-If any of these permissions are revoked, this check will fail.
+If any of these permissions are revoked, this check fails.
 Make sure that the following permissions are granted to the Windows 365 application service principal:

 - [Reader](/azure/role-based-access-control/built-in-roles#reader) role on the Azure subscription.
 - [Network Contributor](/azure/role-based-access-control/built-in-roles#network-contributor) role on the specified resource group.
 - [Network Contributor](/azure/role-based-access-control/built-in-roles#network-contributor) role on the virtual network.

-The role assignment on the subscription will be granted to the Cloud PC service principal.
+The role assignment on the subscription is granted to the Cloud PC service principal.

 Also, make sure that the permissions haven't been granted as [classic subscription administrator roles](/azure/role-based-access-control/rbac-and-directory-admin-roles#classic-subscription-administrator-roles) or "Roles (Classic)".
 This role isn't sufficient.
-It must be one of the Azure role-based access control built-in roles as listed above.
+It must be one of the Azure role-based access control built-in roles as listed previously.

 <!-- ########################## -->
 ## Next steps